firebase/genkit/docs/models.md

 ```

 Also note that different plugins and models use different methods of
 authentication.
-For example, Vertex API uses Google Auth Library so it can pull
+For example, Vertex API uses the Google Auth Library so it can
-required credentials using Application Default Credentials.
+pull required credentials using Application Default Credentials.

-To use models provided by the plugin you can either refer to them by name (e.g.
+To use models provided by the plugin, you can either refer to them by name (e.g.
 `'vertex-ai/gemini-1.0-pro'`) or some plugins export model ref objects which
 provide additional type info about the model capabilities and options.